reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 1. Wait for the **Your deployment is complete** message, and then click **Go to resource**.

 ### Task 2: Create the Stream Analytics Job Input

+In this task, you will create a input in the Stream Analytics in the Portal.

 1. On your Stream Analytics Job blade, on the left-side menu under **Job topology**, click **Inputs**.